Brilliant People – A Short Story – Fantasy / Thriller

 She needed to drink her weight in coffee to drown the residual sickness of her perverted commute.
 And, to be fair, it wouldn’t have taken more than a couple or large cups of the brown stuff.

 A muted TV screen, mounted high on the wall to her left, streamed 24/7 news.
-And Denise gazed up at it now as a way of keeping her mind off the contents of her bladder and its struggle to defy gravity.
+Denise used it as a focal point to keep her mind off the contents of her bladder and its struggle to defy gravity.

 She wasn’t exactly the cleverest of people.
 For if she had considered her dilemma with assiduous scrutiny, she might have realised that if she took another position and worked elsewhere, her chances of landing a date with the man would increase.
 But, hey-ho, there are many sparks in a box; the chances are you’re going to get the odd dud.